 Let's do a rundown of all the hardware on the OnePlus 8 Pro to give you an idea of what you're getting here.
-The phone has a massive 6.78-inch Fluid AMOLED QHD+ display with 120Hz refresh rate, it is powered by the Snapdragon 865 and has 5G connectivity, and you get 8GB of LPDDR5 RAM and 128GB of UFS 3.0 storage on the base variant, with a 12GB/256GB option also available.
+The phone has a massive 6.78-inch Fluid AMOLED QHD+ display with a 120Hz refresh rate, it is powered by the Snapdragon 865 and has 5G connectivity, and you get 8GB of LPDDR5 RAM and 128GB of UFS 3.0 storage on the base variant, with a 12GB/256GB option also available.

 Then there are the extras; you get the same stereo sound configuration as last year, and the haptic feedback is one of the best on Android.
 Alert Slider continues to be a differentiator, and there's Bluetooth 5.1, AptX HD, NFC, and Wi-Fi 6 connectivity.
-Basically, the OnePlus 8 Pro has all the features that you'll find on the S20+, but it also has better haptics and the Alert Slider.
-The best part is that you're paying $300 less for the OnePlus 8 Pro.
+Basically, the OnePlus 8 Pro has all the features that you'll find on the Galaxy S20+, but it also has better haptics and the Alert Slider.
+The best part is that you're paying less for the OnePlus 8 Pro.

 The OnePlus 8 Pro has the same 120Hz refresh rate as the S20+ but at QHD+ resolution.

-Both devices have similar batteries, with the OnePlus 8 Pro offering a 4510mAh unit while the S20+ has a 4500mAh battery.
+Both devices have similar batteries, with the OnePlus 8 Pro offering a 4510mAh unit while the S20+ comes with a 4500mAh battery.
 On the charging side of things, Samsung is offering 25W wired charging with 15W wireless charging and 9W reverse wireless charging, with the S20+ able to charge other devices wirelessly.
 The OnePlus 8 Pro has Warp Charge 30T that charges at 30W (5V/6A), and you also get Warp Charge 30 Wireless via a dedicated wireless charger.
 OnePlus is setting a new standard for wireless charging here, and there's no other consumer phone that can hit the wireless charging speeds touted by OnePlus.

 The in-display fingerprint sensor on the OnePlus 8 Pro is also clearly better than what Samsung is offering.
 Samsung is the only major player to use an ultrasonic module from Qualcomm, with the rest of the field using an optical solution.
 Samsung's ultrasonic reader takes longer and isn't as reliable.